Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 Require that the path is a JSON file (**YAML is not allowed**) that successfully validates against the JSON Schema provided as the value.

-Validation fails if the path does not exist, is not a JSON file or is not valid.
+Validation fails if the path does not exist, cannot be loaded by the adapter or is not valid according to the validation handler.

 #### validMeta